Restoring agency and trust in the data economy

 This patent describes a method for protecting internet users' data privacy by analyzing and categorizing the clauses in online privacy policies.
 The process involves creating a dataset of privacy policies, tokenizing and preprocessing the data, clustering and topic modeling, classification modeling using machine learning algorithms, and applying the models to test data.
 The goal is to identify privacy-violating clauses and calculate a weighted average privacy score for each policy.

-View Here
+View Application Here

-System & method for implementing a digital data marketplace
+System & method for Implementing a Digital Data Marketplace

-View Here
+View Application Here

 Related research